disbitski/WP8WoWAPIKit/readme.md

 Step 2.
 Currently only Realm Status is implemented.
 Adding additional functionality such as character or pvp info is as easy as calling the appropriate wow api (found in http://blizzard.github.io/api-wow-docs/) and then wrapping it in a function the same way realm status was done in /js/wowapi.js.

 Step 3.
-Once you have data returning you should load the results into a Web Browser Control using divs similr to /html/index.html.
+Once you have data returning you should load the results into a Web Browser Control using divs similar to /html/index.html.

 ##DISCLAIMER: